-William Reno Professor, Director of the Program of African Studies
+William Reno Professor (Also Director, Program of African Studies)

 Research Interest(s): Politics of Conflict, Behavior and Organization of Non-State Armed Groups, Politics of International intervention